khalid-hussain/shaheen/chap21.md

 favor of this agreement.
 Today was the last day of the discussion.

 The last roar of the Lion of Granada could be heard in Al-Hamra.
 The attendees of the court were looking at him spellbound.
-Musa Bin Abi Ghassan was saying:
+Musa bin Abi Ghassan was saying:

 "People of Granada!
 On your withered faces, I am reading the verdict of the destiny of that nation that has ruled this country for eight hundred years.
 I